Organic Certification and NOP Standards

 • Certified organic farmland soil health is maintained with crop rotation and other sustainable growing methods to eliminate toxic or persistent synthetic pesticides and fertilizers.

-Certified organic farmers must follow NOP specifications to determine which materials (fertilizers, pesticides, etc) they can use.
-To avoid having to research NOP regulations in order to make decisions, a farmer may also rely on the OMRI or manufacturers' statements of compliance. *To look at the actual regulations, or speak with your certifying agency to make a decision.
+Certified organic farmers must follow NOP specifications to determine which materials (fertilizers, pesticides, etc.) they can use.
+To avoid having to research NOP regulations in order to make decisions, a farmer may also rely on the OMRI or manufacturers' statements of compliance.

 More About OMRI